 The number of calendars you'll see depends on the size of Outlook's main window and your screen resolution.

-In older versions of Outlook, just over half of the Outlook window can be navigation calendars, in Outlook 2007 and 2010, you can use just under half the Outlook window.
-In Outlook 2013, you're limited in the number of calendars you can see in a pinned Peek, but can display more in the calendar navigation pane.
+In older versions of Outlook, just over half of the Outlook window can be navigation calendars, in Outlook 2007 and newer, you can use just under half the Outlook window.

 Planner style HTML calendar

 If you want a planner style calendar, you can use VBA to create an HTML web page.
 The script you need is at Yearly Calendar view for Outlook.
 This script will create a page with one or more months in vertical format, arranged either by days of the week or by day of the month as seen in the screenshots below.
 You can edit the code (it's well marked) to display only all day events, filter by calendars and include items marked private.
 The VBA version was tested in Outlook 2013.
 It should work in all older versions of Outlook.

 A VB script version of the macro is available at Yearly Calendar view VBScript version.
 The script has better colors and creates 3 HTML calendar: traditional weekly format, months across the top with dates down the side, plus a horizontal version with dates across and months down.
 This works in Outlook 2013 but categories are not supported (in Outlook 2013 and up).

 Use this method to create a quick HTML calendar in Outlook 2007 and up.
 The resulting message contains up to six monthly calendars, a list of daily appointments, and full details (if selected).
 As seen in the screenshots below, the dates are hyperlinked to the daily appointment lists and the appointments are hyperlinked to the details.

 To create an HTML calendar in an email message:

 - Right click on a calendar and choose Share > Email Calendar

 - Select the desired dates and the level of details.